What is Life Insurance in New Zealand?

 Whole life insurance provides coverage for your entire lifetime, not just a specific term.
 Premiums typically increase annually as you age, and the policy includes an investment component that builds cash value over time.
 The payout is guaranteed whenever you die, whether that's at 45 or 95, as long as premiums are maintained.

 While more expensive than term life insurance, whole life policies serve different purposes including estate planning, leaving an inheritance, covering funeral costs guaranteed regardless of when you die, and building cash value you can borrow against.
-Premiums for whole life insurance can be 3-5 times higher than term life insurance for the same initial coverage amount.
+Premiums for whole life insurance tend to be considerably higher than term life insurance for the same initial coverage amount.

 Income Protection Insurance

 Income protection insurance (also called disability insurance) pays a regular monthly benefit if you can't work due to illness or injury.
-Benefits typically replace 70-80% of your pre-disability income and continue until you can return to work, reach age 65, or exhaust the benefit period (commonly 2 or 5 years).
+Benefits replace a proportion of your pre-disability income (check policy wording for the exact replacement ratio) and continue until you can return to work, reach age 65, or exhaust the benefit period.

-You choose a waiting period (14, 30, 60, or 90 days) before benefits begin - longer waiting periods mean lower premiums.
+You choose a waiting period before benefits begin — longer waiting periods generally mean lower premiums.
 Income protection is crucial because ACC only covers accidents, not illness.
 If you develop cancer, have a heart attack, or experience chronic illness, ACC provides no income replacement.
 Income protection fills this critical gap, ensuring you can pay bills and maintain your lifestyle even if unable to work.

 Trauma Insurance (Critical Illness Cover)